Fintan Gavin: Presbyteral ministry

 Following ordination, Gavin's first pastoral assignment was as curate in Holy Redeemer parish, Bray, where he also served as a teacher at St Thomas' Community College and chaplain to St Gerard's Junior and Senior School, and completed a higher diploma in education from University College Dublin.
 Gavin was appointed curate in Sacred Heart parish, Killinarden, Tallaght, in 1994, where he also served as a teacher at the local community school, while also gaining summer pastoral experience in Coram, New York between 1992 and 1995.

 Gavin moved to Rome in 1996 to complete a licentiate in canon law from the Pontifical Gregorian University in 1999, and subsequently a doctorate in 2002, with a specialisation in rotal jurisprudence.
+His published dissertation was taken in large part from uncredited sources, according to plagiarism researcher Michael Dougherty.
+In his 2024 book about plagiarism at the Gregorian University, a chapter is devoted to Gavin's "renovation plagiarism", which reportedly includes text copied from a dissertation on canon law submitted at Catholic University of America in Washintgton, DC in 1938.
 During his time in Rome, he resided at the Pontifício Colégio Português.
 During his postgraduate studies, Gavin assisted at parishes in Florence and Benidorm through both summer and migrant ministries.
 Gavin also participated in the ministry of Community of Sant'Egidio and collaborated with the community of Missionarie di Cristo Risorto and ministries led by local university students.
 He also gained summer pastoral experience in Argentina, working with an indigenous community in Patagonia and accompanying a group of Italian university students on a mission experience in the Diocese of San Miguel.

 Gavin returned to Dublin in 2002, where he was appointed curate in St Andrew's Church, Westland Row.
 During his time in Westland Row, he collaborated in a pastoral initiative centred around inviting and encouraging those who had drifted away to return to the church.

 Gavin was appointed vice-chancellor of the Archdiocese of Dublin in 2003.

 He was appointed parish chaplain in Our Lady of Victories parish, Ballymun Road, in 2010, serving as part of the parish grouping centred around Ballygall, Drumcondra and Glasnevin.
 During his time in Our Lady of Victories parish, Gavin developed the parish gospel choir to lead a Sunday evening Mass in the parish that was aimed at young people.

 Gavin was subsequently appointed chaplain to the Italian-speaking community in the archdiocese in 2015 and chancellor in 2017.
 He also served as chaplain to the archdiocesan children's pilgrimage to Lourdes each Easter.